rafidalwahid/nova_billing/docs/nova-requirements.md

 This document outlines the requirements and implementation plan for developing a WHMCS-like billing and hosting management system using Laravel Nova.
 By leveraging Nova's powerful admin panel capabilities, we'll create a comprehensive hosting management platform with minimal custom frontend development.

-**🎉 PROJECT STATUS: Phase 2A & 2B COMPLETED - Invoice Management System Fully Operational**
+**🎉 PROJECT STATUS: Phase 4A COMPLETED - Payment Management & Transaction System Fully Operational**

 ## Technology Stack